Dash-Kit/dash-kit-core/README.md

 }
 ```

-### Availabe API
+### Available API
-All of this methods will rebuild the main list, so your list will be immutable, and you don't need to call `rebuild`:
+All of these methods will rebuild the main list, so your list will be immutable, and you don't need to call `rebuild`:

 - void updateList(Iterable<T> items)
 - void addItem(Object id, T value)